About ESWI2025

 Colin RUSSELLESWI Board Member, Academic Medical Center, University of Amsterdam, Netherlands

-2. Opening address
+2. Opening address by the Spanish Minister of Health

-Monica GARCIA GÓMEZSpanish Ministry of Health, Spain
+Mónica GARCÍA GÓMEZSpanish Ministry of Health, Spain

 3. Long Covid

-Peter OPENSHAWESWI Board Member, Imperial College, UK
+Peter OPENSHAWESWI Board Member, Imperial College, United Kingdom

 11:00 - 11:30